farmapromlab/rundeck-mesos-plugin/README.md

 ### Mesos native library

-In order for using this plugin, you must provide Mesos native library either by copying compiled libmesos.so to `/usr/lib/` directory, or by installing Mesos together with Rundeck
+In order for using this plugin, you must provide Mesos native library either by copying compiled libmesos.so to `/usr/lib/` directory, or by installing Mesos together with Rundeck.

+WARNING: libmesos.so should be compiled specifically for your platform.
+Please don't mix files compiled on Ubuntu or CentOS with debian platform and conversely.
+Also restart Rundeck afterwards!

 ### Mesos TASK user